ArtBlocks/artblocks-docs/creator-onboarding/curated-checklist.md

 * Curated artists will also have an artist channel created in Discord.
 To pin messages in your artist channel, you must enable two-factor authentication within User Settings > My Account in Discord.
 * After your project has been scheduled, you are free to announce and promote your project on your social media.

+## Pre-Drop Talk

+Pre-Drop Talks happen on Twitter Spaces 15 minutes prior to the release of your project.
+A member of the Community Team will ask you a series of questions to help collectors get to know more about your creative process and the decisions behind your project.
+Pre-drop talks are announced on Twitter a few days before release, and you’ll be connected with the host of your talk after your project is announced in #upcoming-projects.
+You will receive interview questions in advance of the live show.
+If you do not have a Twitter account, the Community Team will explore alternative ways to host this conversation with you.

 ## Unpausing

 * When it's time, you'll click the Unpause button under the Danger tab.